hedronium/onwebed/readme.md

 Ever thought of going back to plain old text-based editing?
 Onwebed has a built-in markup language to help you out when visual editing isn't the most efficient.

-## It's Not WYSIWYG

-WYSIWYG is cool, but it gets messy at times, it easy to lose control, and it can be limiting.
-For example, ever wanted to make a box inside another box, which is yet inside another box?
-Yes, it can get daunting!
-Onwebed is here to make life easier.

 ## It's for Lazy People

 Ever made a section in your website which is included in multiple pages?
 That sounds like a dynamic website!
 Onwebed got your back on this.